owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

-Between the start of my work and picking it back up now, [A Language for Explaining Counterexamples](https://doi.org/10.4230/OASIcs.SLATE.2024.11) was published, which looks closely related, but focused on model checking with LTL and CTL.
+Between the start of my work and picking it back up now, [A Language for Explaining Counterexamples](https://doi.org/10.4230/OASIcs.SLATE.2024.11) was published, which looks closely related, although it's focused on model checking with CTL.
 If you're interested in other related work, check out [A Systematic Literature Review on Counterexample Explanation in Model Checking](https://arxiv.org/abs/2201.03061).